Didn’t Find what you were looking for?

 If you will be placing the sauna directly on the ground, we recommend you rest the support cradles atop concrete pavers to prevent the cradles from settling into the ground.
 This could result in the sauna not sitting level and may cause issues over time.

-We do not recommend placing the hot tub directly on the ground.
+We do not recommend placing your sauna directly on the ground.
 Due to the weight, the sauna will sink into the ground and may become unbalanced.

 If you have ever seen a sauna on a deck, you know it is a wonderful place for a sauna.
 It looks great, and it is close to the house, meaning you will maximize your usage of the sauna.
 If you choose to install your sauna on a deck, be sure that your deck has been designed to support the weight of a full sauna (over 1,000 lbs).
 We recommend you have the deck inspected by a qualified architect or building engineer prior to proceeding.